 LC 4019.3 .P114 2011 822569821

 Divided into daily living categories such as “At Home,” “Meal and Snack Time,” etc., this guide for parents and professionals offers simple, do-it-yourself solutions for anyone who wants to help infants and toddlers with disabilities participate more fully in recreational and other daily activities.
+Also available as a downloadable PDF.

 - Family Guide to Assistive Technology